TobiasgutPrivat/CSWorkBench/CSWorkBench/ReadMe.md

 Action: New -> create and route to empty entry in DB

-Type empty? -> provide Type Selection
+render Type Selection

-Object empty? -> provide Constructors (function), type still changeable
+type selected -> render Constructors (function), type still changeable

 object created -> dont render new object component (auto)

+### Object Form

+typeInfo!
+obj!
+-> render according to info and bind to obj

+onModify? -> forward to inputs and methods

+### value input
+for writable variables

+Type!

+value? -> use as start-value and set when changed

+onModify? -> call when value changed

+render depending on type